mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 - **Enrichment Pipeline** - The Enrichment Pipeline is the process of ingesting, parsing, and chunking input data, then embedding/vectorizing it, so the PubSec Info Assistant will be able to provide relevant responses to queries.
 - **Temperature** or **Conversation Type** - Temperature adjusts the randomness of a model's output, where a low temperature results in predictable and tightly scoped responses, and a high temperature results in varied and creative responses.
 - **Response Length** - This option in the application's answer generation configuration pane limits the length of responses to a defined number of tokens.
-- **Top_P** - While this OpenAI API option is unused in the PubSec Info Assistant, it is similar to the "Response Length" option in that it helps to generate short, specific answers.
+- **Top_p** - While this OpenAI API option is unused in the PubSec Info Assistant, it is similar to the "Response Length" option in that it helps to generate short, specific answers.

 More details ...